zesterer/tupai/README.md

-# Lyra
+# Tupai

-Lyra is a simple, monolithic, unix-inspired operating system
+A simple monolithic operating system created for educational purposes